-The alternative to gross metering is net metering, whereby a household's consumption is reported net of solar generation, i.e. net consumption = household consumption - solar generation.
+&lt;sup>101 The alternative to gross metering is net metering, whereby a household's consumption is reported net of solar generation, i.e. net consumption = household consumption - solar generation.

-- 1. Generate representative charges for flat market and standing offers in each network region.
-Broadly, the steps of this calculation are as follows: identify the cheapest flat market or standing offer for each retailer in each network region, weight by the market share of the respective retailers to generate daily and usage rates for each network region, and then weight by the proportion of consumers in each network region to obtain a jurisdictional average.
-This process is described in greater detail in Appendix J. - Generate representative charges for retail time of use offers in each network region.
+- 2. Generate representative charges for retail time of use offers in each network region.
 The steps of this calculation are similar to the method used to generate representative flat offers, with an additional step to calculate representative peak, off-peak and shoulder charges (if applicable) rather than a single flat usage charge. - 3.
 Calculate the average daily peak, off-peak and shoulder electricity usage for each of the households for which data is available - 4.
 Multiply the average daily values for peak, off-peak and shoulder usage by 365 in order to estimate yearly peak, off-peak and shoulder usage for each household. - 5.
 Multiply each household's estimated annual usage in each pricing interval (peak, off-peak and shoulder) by the representative charges generated in Steps 1 and 2, in order to estimate the annual bill paid by each household under either a flat or a time of use offer. - 6.
 Compare each household's estimated annual bill under each offer in order to calculate the impact of switching from a flat to a time of use offer.

-4.4.2 Scenario 1: Impact of switching from flat to retail time of use 102
+4.4.2 Scenario 1: Impact of switching from flat to retail time of use